-The Board presents the 2017 Operating and Financial Review, which has been designed to provide shareholders with a clear and concise overview of Energy Action's operations, financial position, business strategies and prospects.
-The review also provides contextual information, including the impact of key events that have occurred during the financial year 2017 and material business risks faced by the business so that shareholders can make an informed assessment of the results and prospects of the Group.
-The review complements the financial report and has been prepared in accordance with the guidance set out in ASIC's Regulatory Guide 247: Effective Disclosure in an operating and financial review.
+The Board presents the 2018 Operating and Financial Review, which has been designed to provide shareholders with a clear and concise overview of Energy Action's operations, financial position, business strategies and prospects.
+The review also provides contextual information, including the impact of key events that have occurred during the FY18 financial year and material business risks faced by the business so that shareholders can make an informed assessment of the results and prospects of the Group.